ringvold/get5_api/README.md

 This will be a web panel for the [splewis/get5](https://splewis.github.io/get5) CSGO sourcemod plugin.

-Get5Api aims to replace parts of [splewis/get5-web] and [PhlexPlexico/G5API]
+Get5Api aims to replace parts of [splewis/get5-web] and [PhlexPlexico/G5API]/[PhlexPlexico/G5V]
-and implement new feature as needs arise.
+and implement new features as needs arise.
 It is actuallt not just an API but also a web site.
-There will be a GraphQL API further down the road for chat bots and other use cases.
+There will be a GraphQL-based API further down the road for chat bots and other use cases.

-This application is written with [Phoenix](https://www.phoenixframework.org/) and Postgresql.
+This application is written with [Phoenix](https://www.phoenixframework.org/) and PostgreSQL.

 ## Plan (short version)